16 Tech Innovation District

 Join a growing global movement – engage with 45 innovation districts in the Global Network.

-Districts participating in the Global Network 2024-2026 program
+Apply NowDiscover the districts participating in the Global Network 2024-2026 programs

 16 Tech Innovation District